SinGeo: Unlock Single Model's Potential for Robust Cross-View Geo-Localization: Related work

 \section{Related work}

 \paragraph{Traditional Cross-View Geo-Localization.} In CVGL studies, a common paradigm to perform cross-view matching \cite{cvm,cvft} is extracting feature embeddings independently from ground-view and satellite images, and then aligning their similarities through various contrastive learning loss functions \cite{arcgeo, cvusa, softmargin, sample4geo, seh}.
 Early approaches attempted to explicitly bridge the cross-view gap.
 Shi \etal \cite{safa,dsm} converted satellite images into pseudo ground-view representations via polar transformation.
 Alternatively, some methods \cite{epbev,bevcv} projected ground-view imagery or intermediate features into bird’s-eye view.
-Yet, such transformation-based pipelines tend to introduce distortions that degrade features \cite{sample4geo}.

 More recent research has shifted toward transformation-free architectures that align representations through advanced network design.
 TransGeo \cite{transgeo} proposed the first pure transformer-based method achieving better performance.
 Besides, hybrid CNN–Attention frameworks \cite{geodtr,safa} leveraging local–global feature extraction further improved representation ability.
 Notably, Sample4Geo \cite{sample4geo} used a single CNN encoder with InfoNCE loss \cite{infonce} and proposed new hard negative sampling strategies, reaching competitive performance without additional modules or transformations.